Show / Hide Table of Contents

 Methods

-GetHandler(MethodInfo, Boolean)
+GetHandler(MethodInfo, bool)

 Creates a fast invocation handler from a method